Getting ready on the morning of your wedding

 Similarly, if you would like some nice portraits of you with your hair & make-up finished - make sure to allow time for this.

 Additionally, think about where you are both getting ready.
 Is it in the same place?
-If not, you’re probably going to need a second photographer (and if you’re not going to have a second photographer, deciding on priorities as to who’s prep you would like covered is vital).
+If not, you’re probably going to need a second photographer (and if you’re not going to have a second photographer, deciding on priorities as to who’s prep you would like covered is vital.
+Make sure the timings line up between both of you so nothing important gets missed).

 Spaces